 SGGS pp 352-354 Aasa M: 1, Shabad 14-19.

-they sought and found (satgur) the true guru who (deea) imparted the understanding of (amrit) life-giving (naam) Divine virtues – and they live by them;
+They sought and found (satgur-i) the true guru who (deeaa = gave) imparted understanding of (amrit) life-giving (naam-u) Divine commands – as guide for life.

 Har jī▫o rākẖo apnī sarṇā▫ī.
 Gur parsādī har ras pā▫i▫ā nām paḏārath na▫o niḏẖ pā▫ī. ||1|| rahā▫o.

-O (jio) revered (har) Almighty, those whom You (raakhahu) keep in (apni = own) Your (sarnaai = sanctuary) care i.e. those whom You are kind to motivate,
+O (jeeo) revered (har-i) Almighty, those whom You (raakhah-u) keep in (apnee = own) Your (sarnaaee = sanctuary) remembrance and obedience.

-they find the guru, and through his teachings, (paaia) obtain (ras = taste) the experience of You, (har) the Almighty within; they are deemed to (paaee) obtain (nau nidhi = nine treasures) all treasures of the world by getting (padaarath = things) the gift of (naam) Divine virtues – from the guru.
+They find the guru, and through his teachings, (paaia) obtain (ras-u = taste) the experience of You, (har-i) the Almighty within; they (paaee) obtain (nau nidh-i = nine treasures) all treasures by getting (padaarath-u = substance) the gift of awareness of (naam-u) Divine commands – and thus being at peace.

 Page 353